All posts

 Are timestamps in XE event files you view in SSMS local or server time?

 To test this, I need a server in a different timezone than the client (SSMS).
-I find the quickest and most easy tool for that to be containers - more specifically, Docker.
+The quickest and easiest tool for that is containers, more specifically Docker.
+I've written before about why I reach for containers.

-Preparing the environment πŸ”—︎
+Preparing the environment

 To create a new SQL Instance, we will just run the following command.